ibm-cloud-docs/power-iaas/network-use-cases.md

 ### Bidirectional external connectivity through BGP
 {: #bi-dir-ext-conn-bgp}

 With this use case, you can establish a network that allows communication between the applications within the pod and with the destination points on the external network.
 By setting up the Layer 3 Firewall rules, you can allow both inbound and outbound connections.
 Configure the BGP manually between the pod router and the corporate network.
 By using the BGP configuration, establish a connection between the private network and the corporate network.
 To configure BGP manually, contact the Support Center.
-For more information, see [Getting support](https://cloud.ibm.com/docs/get-support?topic=get-support-using-avatar&interface=ui){: external} section.
+For more information, see the [Getting support](https://cloud.ibm.com/docs/get-support?topic=get-support-using-avatar&interface=ui){: external} section.

 #### Example
 {: #BGP-example}